mvolkmann/blog/src/lua.md

 "https://github.com/coltonoscopy/cs502019games-track/tree/master/mario",
 "cs502019games-track" %}.

+For macOS:

-For macOS, click the "64-bit zipped" link under "macOS" to download `love.app`.
+- Click the "64-bit zipped" link under "macOS" to download `love.app`.
-Drag this file into the "Applications" directory.
+- Drag this file into the "Applications" directory.
-Double-click `love.app` to launch the app.
+- Double-click `love.app` to launch the app.
   This will fail the first time with the message "love.app cannot be opened because the developer cannot be verified".
   To fix this, open the Settings app, select "Privacy & Security", scroll down to "love.app was blocked ..." and click the "Open Anyway" button.

+To get started creating a game:

-Create a directory for a new game.
+- Create a directory for a new game.
-Create a file in this directory named "main.lua".
+- Create a file in this directory named "main.lua".

 If using VS Code: